The show must go on, perhaps even virtually! Learn more

-Today, NTID Performing Arts offers an array of theatre courses and produces 3 productions and one outreach tour per season.
+Today, NTID Department of Performing Arts offers an array of theatre courses and produces 3 productions and one outreach tour per season.

 We are very proud of our students' accomplishments and our programs.
 Our success is demonstrated by the fact that, while we have no major in theatre, historically, the majority of Deaf theatre professionals have been NTID students or faculty.
 They have appeared, and continue to appear, in national and regional television commercials, network and cable television programs, major motion pictures and independent films, national and international theatre tours, Broadway, regional theatres, and international theatre festivals.
 Our programs and our students, faculty, staff and alumni have been honored with numerous awards from organizations ranging from theatres to government agencies to corporations and private foundations.